A topic from the subject of Inorganic Chemistry in Chemistry.

 2. Place two test tubes in a test tube rack.

-3. Use a dropper to add 5 mL of NaOH solution to the first test tube.
+3. Use a dropper to add 5 mL of NaOH solution to one test tube.
+Label this tube "NaOH".

-5. Carefully add the CuSO4 solution to the NaOH solution in the first test tube, drop by drop, while stirring the mixture gently.
+5. Carefully add the CuSO4 solution to the NaOH solution in the first test tube, drop by drop, while stirring the mixture gently with a stirring rod.

-• Stir the mixture gently to ensure that the reactants are thoroughly mixed.
+• Stirring the mixture ensures that the reactants are thoroughly mixed and promotes a more complete reaction.

 Significance: